Oscar Humphries

-Oscar Humphries (born 23 April 1981) is an Australian fine art and design dealer and journalist.
+Oscar Humphries (born 23 April 1981) is an Australian curator, art dealer and journalist.

+Biography

 He was editor of Press Holdings's art magazine Apollo from 2010 until 2013.

 Since 2000, he has written on a variety of subjects including art and design for British newspapers and magazines, including The Sunday Times and Tatler.
 In 2007 Humphries was made a contributing editor of The Spectator and was the launch editor of The Spectator Australia in 2008.

-As director of Sebastian + Barquet London he curated shows on Carlo Mollino, Paolo Venini and Rick Owens.
+As director of Sebastian + Barquet London he curated shows on Carlo Mollino,Paolo Venini and Rick Owens.
 As head of international sales for Timothy Taylor Gallery he curated "The Tightrope Walker" with Emma Dexter.
-In 2016, he curated the exhibition 'Albers & the Bauhaus', examining the artist's pre-war output in the context of the work of his peers.
+In 2016, he curated the exhibition "Albers & the Bauhaus", examining the artist's pre-war output in the context of the work of his peers.

+In 2018 Humphries curated "Sean Scully – San Cristóbal" at Cuadra San Cristóbal, the modernist estate designed by Luis Barragán in Mexico City.
+The site-specific exhibition was the first art show held at the property and brought together Scully's paintings and sculptures with Barragán's architecture.

+Humphries later produced "Mental Escapology", Damien Hirst's first public exhibition in Switzerland, which presented more than forty works across indoor and outdoor sites in St. Moritz, including large-scale sculptures installed on the frozen surface of Lake St. Moritz.

 Personal life

-Born in Sydney, the son of the satirist Barry Humphries and his third wife, the surrealist painter Diane Millstead and he was educated at Bryanston School and Stowe School.
+Oscar Humphries was born in Sydney, Australia, the son of Barry Humphries and his third wife, surrealist painter Diane Millstead.
+He was educated at Bryanston School and Stowe School.

-In 2018 he married Sophie Oakley; the couple have two children.